 Let us quickly understand what are the repercussions of the widespread virus on the economy.
 The consumer’s buying preferences would change.
 The consumers would want to avoid crowded places whereas luxury and comfort goods would take a back seat.
 The consumer would focus on daily necessities.
 This would lead to a fall in general demand for goods and services.
 On the other hand, due to lockdowns the supply could also be curtailed impacting the business directly.
 Which means instead of growth to the next level the circulation and exchange of money would slow down or stagnate.
 With the reduction in demand and supply, the impact could be seen on the factors of production i.e land, labour, capital and entrepreneur.
 In nutshell, Markets over the world would see a slowdown and crude would fall leading to the fall in overall demand.

-With so many changes happening around the globe, taxation law and regulation cannot stay static with rules framed that are tuned to the time of growth.
+With so many changes happening around the globe, international taxation law and regulation cannot stay static with rules framed that are tuned to the time of growth.
 The taxation laws need the flexibility to adapt to such changes and incentivise with a boost in the right direction, which would help the nation to overcome such a pandemic.
 The nation would be saving on some import bills thereby maintaining the balance of trade position, where there is more to save than to spend.
 Without singing the song of growth in the troubled times the following could be the possible thrust areas from a taxation perspective.

 - Specific COVID 19 deduction for all salaried class – The year FY 2020-21 would not yield great results for an enterprise, thereby leading to stagnant salary or lower salary for the salaried class.
 Further, such salaried class has spent their hard-earned salary income on preventive measures including sanitation and medication.
 In some way or the other, the salaried class have contributed to the economy by avoiding the spread of the pandemic across the country.
 Such an effort may need to be remunerated by providing a specific tax break for FY 2020-21.
 The Government may like to announce a special CoVID 19 deduction of flat INR 75,000 to the salary income irrespective of the levels of salary.
 Such a deduction could be given irrespective of the salary and taxation structure selected by the employee.
 Such a saving in taxes would compensate the salary stagnation for FY 2020-21.